 Freedom’s Dance will provide an intimate look at the famed Second Line in New Orleans, focusing solely on the SAPC tradition, which rituals date back to the 1700s in New Orleans, when slaves first arrived at the port.
 This book will be filled with images from the lens of photographer Eric Waters (approximately 200 photos – including black-and-white, color, spot color and topaz).
 Waters, using visuals from the early 1970s to the present, showcases the pageantry of working-class people celebrating life through a dynamic display that engages even the most reserved observer.

-The book will feature supporting essays from several writers, including musician and scholar Dr. Michael White, arts consultant James Borders IV, Joyce Jackson, PhD (professor, Louisiana State University), poet and cultural activist Kalamu ya Salaam, Freddi Evans (author of Congo Square) and Dr. Zada Johnson (assistant professor, Northeastern Illinois University), and artist Charles Siler.
-Foreword by Robert Farris Thompson, PhD, professor emeritus, Yale University.
+The book will feature supporting essays from several writers, including musician and scholar Dr. Michael White, arts consultant James Borders IV, poet and cultural activist Kalamu ya Salaam, Freddi Williams Evans (author of Congo Square) and Dr. Zada Johnson (assistant professor, Northeastern Illinois University), Dr. Esailama Diouf-Henry and Rachel Carrico, and artist Charles Siler.
+Foreword by Joyce Jackson, PhD, Louisiana State University .

 This project is supported by a grant from